petecarapetyan/webappwriter/docs/index.md

 So the last piece for me has been themes, and that's where I invest my time, recently.

-Because dynamic request servers and silly Admin UI and the LAMP stack will never be missed, in my world.
+Because dynamic request servers and silly wp-admin UI and the LAMP stack will never be missed, in my world.
 But those themes - people need that.
 I need that.
-Just, maybe not in WordPress.
+Just, maybe not inside WordPress.

 So that's why I wrote Fins - Rocket Themes